Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 If you get into a car accident, you can’t wait 20 years to file a claim.
 If this were possible, insurance companies would go out of business.
 On the other hand, the statute of limitations law does give a driver ample time to file a claim for cheap auto insurance in Montana without rushing through the process.

-According to Montana state law, a driver has three years to file a personal injury claim and two years to file a property damage claim.
+According to Montana state law, a driver has three years to file a personal injury claim and two years to file a property damage claim, which is important when considering auto insurance coverage options for the right protection.

 Montana State-Specific Laws